April 16 Flex Day

-This Flex Day will have traditional sessions, but also options to get flex day hours on your own time, at your own pace, with asynchronous sessions and microcourses in Canvas.
+This Flex Day we encourage you to come in person to our traditional sessions, but we will also have options to get flex day hours on your own time, at your own pace, with hybrid and fully-online sessions.

-We continue the themes of building community by using ideas that will be discussed during convocation to work together for a more equitable future.
+We continue the themes of building community by using ideas that were discussed during convocation to work together for a more equitable future.

 We aspire to build a thriving learning and working environment, and to support Skyline College's goal to become an antiracist institution.

-We invite all classified, faculty, and staff to participate as able.
+We invite all classified, faculty, and staff to participate.

 Tracks are color coded as shown below.